Nikon F-Mount Lens & Camera Compatibility

 2. Nikon F mount – Used on SLRs and DSLRs.

-4. Nikon Z mount – Released in 2018.
+4. Nikon Z mount – Introduced in 2018.
 For use on APS-C and full frame mirrorless cameras.

 There are several differences that affect lens compatibility.
 With the exception of Non-Ai lenses, lenses will work on newer camera bodies.
 Metering and autofocus may not work depending on the camera body.